Nickel Plating Services (Company) per QQ-N-290, ASTM B689, AMS 2403

 - Competitive Pricing: Advanced Plating Technologies has been providing quality nickel plating services for over sixty years.
 Competitive pricing in nickel plating services is paramount to gaining and maintaining our customers in today’s competitive global marketplace.

 - Value Added: At Advanced Plating Technologies you will find a working relationship for your application.
-Whether it’s custom engineering packaging, vacuum or nitrogen sealed packaging to enhance storage, Kanban inventory management, light subassembly or multiple finishing combinations – APT will work with you to ensure we meet your needs in nickel finishing services.
+Whether it’s custom engineering packaging, vacuum or nitrogen sealed packaging to enhance storage, Kanban inventory management, light subassembly or multiple finishing combinations – our company will work with you to ensure we meet your needs in nickel finishing services.

 - Extensive in House Analytical and Quality Lab Services: SPC is employed in all wet-lab work surrounding APT’s nickel plating services to ensure baths are analyzed and adjusted at optimum frequencies to maintain operation between critical upper and lower control points.
 Our quality lab employs the latest in x-ray, coulometric and spectrophotometer technologies to inspect your parts and will work to your requirements to provide testing as needed.
 Our quality lab can certify salt spray performance to ASTM B117, adhesion to ASTM B571 and solderability to ASTM B678.
 Mounted cross sections of parts are also available.